0xStarcat/nyc_building_monitor_api/README.md

 ## API

-1. Server can started for development with `yarn nodemon`, for production with `yarn start` in a production environment with PM2 installed.
+1. Server can started for development with `npm run-script nodemon`, for production with `npm start` in a production environment with PM2 installed.
-2. Tests run with `yarn test`
+2. Tests run with `npm test`